OFFICE: Stripe ACH Payments

 How do I enable instant authentication via Plaid?

 If you have a Plaid account, you can utilize the integration with Stripe to enable instant linking of your customers' bank accounts.
 This bypasses the need for your customers to manually enter their routing and account number - instead, they will log into their bank account website using their credentials.
-In addition, they will not need to enter the micro-deposits normally required to verify ownership of their bank account.
+You can use microdeposits to verify your information.
+This verification is usually instantaneous.

 You will need to connect your Stripe account to your Plaid account.
 To do this, click the Team Settings menu item at the top of the screen, then select Integrations.

 Click the Connect button for Stripe.
 Be sure to view the documentation and follow the process as instructed.